weichinglim/sql-data-warehouse-project/README.md

 Building a modern data warehouse with **PostgreSQL**, including ETL processes, data modeling and analytics.

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+I created this data warehouse using queries compatible with PostgreSQL and pgAdmin 4.

 ## Acknowledgements
 Credits: [Data with Baraa](https://www.youtube.com/watch?v=9GVqKuTVANE)